ronan/backdev/README.md

 ## Prerequisites

-This repository is designed to be used with Visual Studio Code and requires a container management and virtualization solution such as Docker Desktop
+This repository is designed to be used with Visual Studio Code and requires a container management and virtualization solution such as Docker Desktop.

 For more information on setting up your local environment see this tutorial: